ada-ros/tutorial-aeic21/Exercises.md

     1. `colcon build`
     - `colcon` is the build tool used by ROS2.
 It is an 'orchestrator' of the build, but it does not mandate a particular method for building a package.
 It determines dependencies and dispatches to the build method of each package.
     - The build should finish without errors; otherwise we cannot continue.
+      - To retry a build from scratch, delete the `build` and `install` folders at the repository root.
+    - As part of the build process, `colcon` will create a new `install/setup.bash` script under the current folder.
 1. Load the new environment that includes the just-compiled Ada packages:
     1. `source install/setup.bash`
     - ROS2 environments are properly layered, so when the `install/setup.bash` script is generated by the build process, it also will load the pre-existing environment; in this case, the base ROS2 environment.
 This means that, in a new terminal, it is enough to source the `ada4ros2/install/setup.bash` script to be ready to go.